ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

          the :class:`str` class in Python 2) are bridged as instances of a subclass of *NSData*.

+   .. data:: objc.options.deprecation_warnings

+      When 0 (the default) the bridge will not emit deprecation warnings, otherwise the value should be one of the :data:`MAC_OS_X_VERSION_10_N` constants and the bridge will emit a deprecation warning for APIs that were deprecated in the SDK (or earlier).

+      Deprecation warnings are emitted using the :mod:`warnings` module, using the warning :class:`objc.ApiDeprecationWarning`.

+      .. versionadded:: 3.3

 Deprecated functions for changing options .........................................